KennethScott/ChannelsDVR-Log-Monitor/README.md

 The app is also now capable of monitoring the **devices** endpoint to alert on device and channel changes.

-The application is [containerized](https://hub.docker.com/r/kman0/channelsdvr-log-monitor) and expects the user to mount an **appsettings.json** file for configuration, but settings may also be passing via environment variables.
+The application is [containerized](https://hub.docker.com/r/kman0/channelsdvr-log-monitor) and expects the user to mount an **appsettings.json** file for configuration, but settings may also be passed via environment variables.

 Optionally, you may also provide a mount for the logs (with appropriate write permissions) via `/app/logs`.